By Rick Steves

 Milan's cathedral, the city's centerpiece, is the third-largest church in Europe.
 At 480 feet long and 280 feet wide, forested with 52 sequoia-sized pillars and more than 2,000 statues, the place can seat 10,000 worshipers.
 Hike up to the rooftop — a fancy crown of spires — for great views of the city, the square, and, on clear days, the Italian Alps.

 The cathedral sits on Piazza del Duomo, Milan's main square.
 This classic European scene is a popular gathering point.
-Professionals scurry, stylish locals loiter, and teens hang out in the afternoons, waving at an upper-floor studio in hopes of being filmed by MTV cameras stationed there.
-Stay a while to survey the square.
+Professionals scurry, fashion-forward kids loiter, and young thieves peruse.
+Stay a while to survey the square and enjoy some of Europe's best people-watching.

 The grand glass-domed arcade on the square marks the Galleria Vittorio Emanuele.
 Built around 1870, during the heady days of Italian unification, it was the first building in town to have electric lighting.
 Its art celebrates the establishment of Italy as an independent country while high-end shops, restaurants, and cafés reflect Milan's status as Italy's financial and fashion capital.

 The immense Sforza Castle, Milan's much-bombed and rebuilt brick fortress, is overwhelming at first sight.
 But its courtyard has a great lawn for picnics and siestas.
 Its free museum features interesting medieval armor, furniture, Lombard art, and a Michelangelo statue with no crowds: his unfinished Rondanini Pietà.
-The Brera Art Gallery, Milan's top collection of paintings, is world-class (although you'll see better in Rome and Florence).
+For an even better art museum, head to the world-class Brera Art Gallery.
+Established in 1809 to house Napoleon's looted art, it now holds Milan's top collection of Italian paintings.

-La Scala is possibly the world's most prestigious opera house.
-Opera buffs will love the museum's extensive collection of things that would mean absolutely nothing to the MTV crowd: Verdi's top hat, Rossini's eyeglasses, Toscanini's baton, Fettucini's pesto, and the original scores, busts, portraits, and death masks of great composers and musicians.
+Of course, Milan is also home to what is quite possibly the world's most prestigious opera house: La Scala.
+Opera buffs love the museum's extensive collection of items that are practically objects of worship among devotees: Verdi's top hat, Rossini's eyeglasses, Toscanini's baton, Fettucini's pesto, and the original scores, busts, portraits, and death masks of great composers and musicians.

 More of Leonardo's spirit survives in Italy's answer to the Smithsonian, the Leonardo da Vinci National Science and Technology Museum.
 While most tourists visit for the hall of Leonardo's designs illustrated in wooden models, the rest of this vast collection of industrial cleverness is just as fascinating.
 Plenty of push-button action displays the development of planes, trains, and automobiles, ships, radios, old musical instruments, computers, batteries, telephones, chunks of the first transatlantic cable, interactive science workshops, and on and on.
 Some of the best exhibits (such as the Marconi radios) branch off the Leonardo hall.